nick10k/sfdc-gpt-action-demo/README.md

 You will need to setup an account with OpenAI and get your API key (bearer) here: https://platform.openai.com/account/api-keys.
 Create a Lightning Action on the Account for the LWC.
 Invoking the LWC will create toast events on the page - there is no UI for the LWC.
+You will need to write your own tests, including mocking the callout.
+Or maybe ask ChatGPT to help :)